 1940s - North on Olive.
 It's a card from Elizabeth Fuller's great collection on Flickr.
 Thanks, Elizabeth!

 1948 - Looking south on Olive toward 5th on a smoggy day in January.
 It's a L.A.
 Examiner photo in the USC Digital Library collection.

-1948 - The Olive St. entrance.
+1948 - The 5th St. entrance.
+Note a bit of the neon for the San Carlos Hotel in the next block.
 It's a Los Angeles Public Library photo.

 1951 - A view east on 5th to check out the marquee on that side of the building.
 The photo is in the Los Angeles Public Library collection.